-How Google Might Personalize Search Results Outside of Personalized Search
+How May Google Personalize Search Results for Different Searchers?

 Not long ago, during a search at Google, a message at the top of the search results told me that my results were,

 A link next to that message provided more information, telling me that if I signed into my Google Account, I might see “even more relevant, useful results,” based upon my “web history.”